-Adopting the School-College-Community Collaboration Model, we prepare students to work as school counselors.
-Graduates of the program acquire the professional knowledge, skills, and practices necessary to promote the academic, career, and personal/social development of all K–12 students.
-In addition to the traditional core on developmental theory and the design and implementation of preventive interventions based on this theory, our master’s program focuses on clinical counseling theory and practice.
-Another major focus is our commitment to multicultural diversity, which is reflected in the required coursework and in the faculty-student community.
+Adopting the School-College-Community Collaboration Model, the Master of Education (M.Ed.) in Counselor Education prepares students to work as Professional School Counselors.
+Graduates possess the professional knowledge, skills, and practices necessary to promote the academic, career, and personal/social development of K-12 students.
+In addition to the traditional core of developmental theory and the associated design and implementation of preventive interventions, the program also provides the opportunity to explore clinical counseling theory and practice.
+This is augmented by our commitment to a foundation in multicultural diversity, which is reflected in the required coursework and in the faculty-student community.

 Founded in 1946, the Counselor Education Program at North Carolina State University has had a long and rich history of contributing to the needs of North Carolina and the nation.

-In light of our commitment to multicultural diversity, we are particularly interested in attracting students from culturally-diverse backgrounds.
-In recent years, we have increased the proportion of culturally-different students from less than 5% to almost 20% of our degree candidates.
-Our curriculum content acknowledges the significance of cross-cultural perspectives in counseling theory, research and practice.
+Competence in both theory and practice is emphasized.
+Students participate in individualized field experiences in K-12 schools in North Carolina.
+In light of our commitment to multicultural diversity, we are particularly interested in attracting students from culturally diverse backgrounds.
+In recent years, we have increased the proportion of culturally different students from less than 5% to almost 20% of our degree candidates.
+Our curriculum content acknowledges the significance of cross-cultural perspectives in counseling theory, research, and practice.

 Visit the College of Education program website for more information.